Ideas and algorithms

 I've independently thought up some algorithms, most of which have already been invented before.
 These tend to be the less useful ideas; the actually useful ones I've turned into programs.

 - Differential Cubic Interpolation

 - Video Compression with Multiple Delta Layers

 BRIEFLY: The interpolation methods traditionally considered the best do not

-actually give optimal results when accuracy is desired.
-Although
+give optimal results where peak accuracy is desired.
+This one aligns

 There are two main families of two-dimensional interpolation techniques: